Eviction Process in Nevada (Ultimate Landlord Guide)

 Serving the Eviction Notice

 A landlord has three options when it comes to how they wish to deliver the written eviction notices to the tenant.
-Their options are:
+Their options among the eviction notices are:

-• Providing a copy of the eviction notice to the tenant in person
+• Providing a copy of the Nevada eviction notice to the tenant in person

-• Leaving a copy of the notice with a person of suitable age who lives with the tenant, in addition to mailing a copy.
+• Leaving a copy of the eviction notices with a person of suitable age who lives with the tenant, in addition to mailing a copy.

 Attending the Court Hearing